Commentary on Performance 2022

-In a simultaneously strongly inflationary market environment and in anticipation of rising interest rates, there are currently very clear losers on the capital market – consumer-oriented technology companies in strongly growing markets, which reinvest all profits in future growth.
+In a simultaneously highly inflationary market environment and in anticipation of rising interest rates, there are currently very clear losers on the capital market – consumer-oriented technology companies in strongly growing markets that reinvest all profits in future growth.

-In the current environment, with lower growth following the pandemic and increasing cost pressure due to inflation, a very pessimistic picture is being painted.
-This can also be seen in current media coverage.
-Whereas in rising stock market phases an overly optimistic picture is sometimes painted and negative topics are generously overlooked, the opposite is currently the case.
-People are literally looking for the fly in the ointment.
+In the environment of the past year, with lower growth after the pandemic and increasing cost pressure due to inflation, a very pessimistic picture was painted.
+This was also reflected in the media coverage.
+Whereas in rising stock market phases an overly optimistic picture is sometimes painted and negative topics are generously overlooked, last year it was the other way round.
+The hair in the soup was literally sought.

 Unpredictable development of the Russian market

-In addition to the already mentioned price declines caused by the strongly negative market movement due to rising interest rates, this unforeseeable development “cost” us approx. 4-6% performance in the portfolios.
+In addition to the already mentioned price declines caused by the strongly negative market movement due to rising interest rates, this unforeseeable development “cost” is approx. 4-6% performance in the portfolios.

 Attractive entry opportunity thanks to favorable valuation

-We continue to stand firmly behind our strategy and our companies.
-For investors with an investment horizon of several years, there is a favorable entry opportunity that can lead to a particular outperformance in the coming years.
+We remain firmly convinced of our strategy and our companies.
+For investors with an investment horizon of several years, there is a favourable entry opportunity that can lead to a special outperformance in the coming years.

-We are convinced that we will be able to realize an attractive and above-average increase in value for years to come – as we have done in the past years.
+We are convinced that we will be able to realise an attractive and above-average increase in value over the years – as in the years before.